maybites/TextureSharing/README.md

 The receiver will automatically adjust the image size to the size of the received texture.

+## Issues

+### Receiver

-Caveat: With the current implementation the update speed is very low (a few frames a second).
+With the current implementation the update speed is very low (a few frames a second).
 Thats because the received texture needs to be copied from the GPU into an image buffer on the CPU.

 For the time beeing I dont see another way to solve this.

-## Issues
+### deinstallation

-When uninstalling a package, blender needs to be restarted to reflect the missing package in the userinterface.
+When desinstalling a package, blender needs to be restarted to reflect the missing package in the userinterface.

 ## Credits